opencog/link-grammar/link-grammar/README.md

 * More than 100x slower on `corpus-fix-long.batch`.
 * 21x slower on Jane Austen's *Pride and Prejudice*.

+The SAT solver speed can be significantly increased by these changes:
+- Improve the XOR encoding.
+It has been tested, yielding a ~2x speedup for long sentences.
+- Use connector sharing.
+This change alone has sped up the classic parser on batch parsing of `data/en/corpus-fix-long.batch` by 15x, but has less speedup potential for the SAT solver because it doesn't use connectors when it solves the SAT equations.
+- Use the `power_prune()` function of the classic parser instead of its own `power_prune()`.
+This needs a tricky addition to delete connectors in the word expressions according the discarded disjuncts.
+It has been tested.
+- Use "tracons".
+See `disjunct-utils.c` for what they are.
+- Use memory pools.
+- Improve and add hashing.
+- Improve the postprocessing efficiency.
+For short sentences (also in the classic parser) this has a potential for maybe 10% speedup.
+  However, for getting several parsings for long sentences a huge speedup is expected.

 The code can still be built by saying
 ```
 configure --enable-sat-solver